-YOUR BEHAVIOURAL STYLE
+BEHAVIOURAL STYLE

 We all have certain patterns of behaviour that we exert more often than others.
 These behavioural patterns can be divided into four different styles.
-Below is your score on the four styles, based on your questionnaire responses about your behaviour.
+Below is the score for the four basic behavioural styles presented for Allen Albertson.

-YOUR PRIMARY AND SECONDARY BEHAVIOURAL STYLE
+PRIMARY AND SECONDARY BEHAVIOURAL STYLE

-PRIMARY BEHAVIOURAL STYLE: IMPLEMENTER
+THE PRIMARY BEHAVIOURAL STYLE OF ALLEN ALBERTSON: IMPLEMENTER